Snowflake-Labs/terraform-provider-snowflake/docs/resources/role_grants.md

 ### Optional

-- `enable_multiple_grants` (Boolean) When this is set to false, multiple grants of the same type cannot be created.
-This will cause Terraform to revoke grants applied to roles and objects outside Terraform.
+- `enable_multiple_grants` (Boolean) When this is set to true, multiple grants of the same type can be created.
+This will cause Terraform to not revoke grants applied to roles and objects outside Terraform.
 - `roles` (Set of String) Grants role to this specified role.
 - `users` (Set of String) Grants role to this specified user.